 If your parrot makes a gagging sound or appears to be choking, you need to take action.

-When a parrot chokes, you should calmly identify what it’s choking on.
-If it’s a solid object, give it a chance to cough it up alone.
+When a parrot chokes, identify what it’s choking on.
+If it’s a solid object, give it a chance to cough it up.
 If it can’t, hold the parrot firmly, turn it upside down, and stimulate its jaws to work the object through.
-You may also gently massage its keel.
-With liquid, wait for the parrot’s airway to clear itself.

-The liquid will pass through as the parrot naturally coughs.
-Once your parrot is done, call an avian vet as damage may have been caused to the throat.
+Call an avian vet once your parrot’s done, as damage may have been caused to the throat.

 How To Help A Choking Parrot

-There are exceptions, of course.
-Here are three ways your parrot may choke and how you should react.
+Here are the ways your parrot may choke and how you should react.

 Parrot Choking On Water

 - Remain clm and reassuring.
-Choking on water is harmless, but the parrot will get more scared if you act scared.
+Choking on water is harmless, but the parrot will get more scared if you act that way.

 - Speak softly.
-The parrot will appreciate your reassurance and comfort as it works towards breathing properly again.
+The parrot will appreciate your reassurance and comfort as it works toward breathing properly.

 Parrot Choking On Food

 - Give your parrot a few seconds to cough.
-The parrot may get the food out by itself.
-Intervening too early will just stress your parrot.
-It may also cause a sharp edge on the food or object to scratch the parrot’s throat.
+The parrot may remove the food itself.
+Intervening prematurely will just stress your parrot.
+It may even cause a sharp edge on the food or object to scratch the parrot’s throat.

 - Speak calmly and offer reassurance.
-The calmer you are, the more calmly your parrot will cough up the blockage.
+The calmer you are, the more calmly your parrot will remove the blockage.

 - Put your hands around the parrot’s middle and hold it firmly.
 Don’t restrain its head.